 Soil remediation removes contaminants from soil—hydrocarbons, heavy metals, and creosote all present property owners’ problems.
 There are different methods of fixing soil.
-Soil remediation can be using natural means, such as using certain types of bacteria.
+Soil remediation can be done using natural means, such as using certain types of bacteria.
 Additionally, thermal soil remediation, air sparging, and encapsulation may be effective.
-The most immediate type of remediation is the removal of the contaminated soil and replacement with clean fill.
-Soil contamination has serious, long-term, and deleterious effects on ecosystems and property.
-Many animals absorb soil contamination in one form or another, and soil contamination can cause massive die-offs.
+The most immediate kind of remediation is the removal of the contaminated soil and replacement with clean fill.
+Soil contamination has profound, long-term, and harmful effects on ecosystems and property.
+Many animals absorb soil contamination in one form, and soil contamination can cause massive die-offs.
 This, in turn, can cause more problems.
 Humans may become permanently sick due to soil contamination.

 Water Remediation for groundwater contaminated through accidental spillage or leaks and chemicals involved in soil pollution are petroleum hydrocarbons, pesticides, lead, and other heavy metals.
 Soil contamination can also happen due to underground storage tanks rupturing or the leaching of waste from landfills.
 Mining, fertilizer application, oil and fuel dumping pesticides, cyanide, volatiles, creosote, and many other environmental issues.
 Contaminated Soil, Groundwater Remediation, Surface Water Remediation following spill incidents or site decommissioning.